-Rescuing a succulent depends on the variety of the succulent as well as on the time span which it was exposed for frost.
-Many tropical countries’ grown succulents can be rescued if they face a mild frozen situation.
+Rescuing a succulent depends on the variety of the succulent as well as on the time span during which it was exposed to frost.
+Many tropically grown succulents can be rescued if they face a mildly frozen situation.

 It is recommended to trim off the badly affected plant material on the woody plants during springtime.
 Furthermore, during late winter you can identify what are the dead stems exactly simply by scratching the bark.